Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

-If you're new to the world of keeping trees in containers, the olive tree is a great one to start with!
-Due to it's hardiness in nature, the olive tree can easily adapt to life in flower pots.
-Here's the basic necessities for growing them:
+Due to its hardiness in nature, the olive tree can easily adapt to life in flower pots.
+Here are the basic necessities for growing them:

 Small, but very fleshy.